hknutzen/Netspoc/doc.markdown

 ###Protocol modifiers

-One or more &lt;protocol modifier&gt;'s can optionally be appended to a protocol definition.
+One or more &lt;protocol modifier&gt;s can optionally be appended to a protocol definition.
 A &lt;protocol modifier&gt; modifies the rule in which the corresponding protocol is used as follows.